section-engineering-education/engineering-education/articles/concepts-and-configuration-of-stp/index.md

 3. Have an understanding of Cisco networking concepts.

 ### Purpose of the spanning tree protocol (STP)
-Redundancy is an important aspect of the hierarchical architecture for avoiding network service failures and removing single points of failure.
-A single point of failure is a defect in the design, configuration, or execution of a device, circuit, or part that poses a risk because it may result in a situation where a single malfunction or fault causes the entire system to fail.
-Using multiple paths between switches to ensure there is no single point of failure when designing a network is an important aspect.
-The figure below illustrates single point of failure:
+Redundancy is an important aspect of hierarchical architecture for avoiding network service failures.
+This is by [removing single failure points](https://www.ccri.edu/faculty_staff/comp/jmowry/CNVT_1820_Power_point_2018/SRWE_Module_5.pptx).
+A single point of failure is a defect in the design, configuration, or execution of a device, circuit, or part that poses a risk.
+This because it may result in a situation where a single malfunction or fault causes the entire system to fail.
+Using many paths between switches to ensure there is [no single point of failure when designing a network is an important aspect](https://www.cram.com/flashcards/ccna-rs-scaling-networks-chapters-1-4-6361518).
+The figure below illustrates a single point of failure:

 ![Single point of failure](/engineering-education/concepts-and-configuration-of-stp/single-point-of-failure.jpg)

 [Image source](https://www.ictshore.com/free-ccna-course/hsrp-understanding/)

 Physical paths must be added to redundant networks, but logical redundancy must also be considered.
-Users can access network services despite path interruption by providing alternative physical paths for data to traverse the network.
+Users can access network services despite path interruption.
+By providing other physical paths for data to travel through the network.

-In a switched Ethernet network, redundant paths, on the other hand, can trigger logical and physical layer 2 loops.
-The Spanning Tree Protocol is a loop-prevention network protocol that [creates a loop-free Layer 2 topology thus allowing for redundancy](https://www.ciscopress.com/articles/article.asp?p=1728837).
+In a switched Ethernet network, redundant paths can trigger logical and physical layer 2 loops.
+The Spanning Tree Protocol is a [xloop-prevention network protocol](http://www.knowcisco.com/topics/switching/index.html).
+It [creates a loop-free Layer 2 topology thus allowing redundancy](https://www.ccri.edu/faculty_staff/comp/jmowry/CNVT_1820_Power_point_2018/SRWE_Module_5.pptx).
 STP's main goal is to create a topology of all participating STP switches to create a loop-free switched network.
-The best loop-free path through the switched network is then [calculated using this topology information](https://www.ciscopress.com/articles/article.asp?p=1728837).
+Using this topology information, [we can determine the most efficient loop-free path through the switched network](https://www.ciscopress.com/articles/article.asp?p=1728837).

 ### The spanning tree protocol's (STP) operations
-A root switch election occurs when all switches behave as if they are the root switch at first and continue to do so until they receive traffic from a superior switch (switch priority determines).
+A root switch election occurs when all switches behave as if they are the root switch at first.
+They continue to do so until they receive traffic from a superior switch (switch priority determines).
 This is known as a root switch election.
 We use the `show spanning-tree` command to check a switch's bridge priority.
 On running the command the network administrator can see the priority of the switch and the value it has been set to.
-The switch with the lowest value becomes the root switch.
-It's also worth noting that the switch is designated as the root bridge for the spanning-tree instance.
-The network administrator is able to change the switch priority which we will see when we begin the configurations.
+The switch which has the [lowest value becomes the root switch](https://www.ccri.edu/faculty_staff/comp/jmowry/CNVT_1820_Power_point_2018/SRWE_Module_5.pptx).
+It's also worth remembering that the switch is designated as the spanning-tree protocol instance's root bridge.
+The network administrator can change the switch priority which we will see when we begin the configurations.
 Another thing to bear in mind is that depending on the STP mode used, the network may have multiple root switches.
-Each VLAN has its STP case on Cisco switching equipment, and a root switch is [automatically elected for each VLAN; this mode is known as Per VLAN Spanning Tree Plus (PVST+)](https://www.cciein8weeks.com/ccie-rs-400-101-v5-1-written-exam-implement-and-troubleshoot-spanning-tree).
+Each VLAN has its STP case on and a root switch is [automatically elected for each VLAN; this mode is known as Per VLAN Spanning Tree Plus (PVST+)](https://www.ciscopress.com/articles/article.asp?p=1728837).
 Rapid PVST+ is used when RSTP is implemented.

 ![STP ports](/engineering-education/concepts-and-configuration-of-stp/spanning-tree.jpg)

 [Image source](https://imsucc.blogspot.com/2019/12/spanning-tree-protocol-example.html)

 Following the election of the root switch, each port is assigned [a role based on its location within the STP topology](http://startabizclient3.com/least-number/stp-blocking-cisco.html).
-The available port roles when using 802.1D spanning tree are listed below:
+When using 802.1D spanning tree protocol, the following port roles are usable:

 - Root — The port allocated to this position is [the best route to the root switch](https://www.ciscopress.com/articles/article.asp?p=1728837).
-- Designated — The port assigned to this position is chosen based on the best route to a particular switched segment; each switched segment has only one designated port.
+- Designated — The port assigned to this position is chosen based on the best route to a particular switched segment.
+Only one port is assigned to each switched section.
 - Alternate — This port is designated as a backup to the root port; [if the root port fails, this port will assume control of the root port role](https://www.yumpu.com/en/document/view/35765136/chapter-9-rapid-spanning-tree-protocol-rstp-e-c-spot-on).
-- Backup — The port assigned to this position is set as a fallback for the designated port; if the designated port fails, this port assumes the designated port's role.
+- Backup — The port assigned to this position is set as a fallback for the designated port.
+If the designated port fails, this port assumes the role of designated port.

-To avoid loops, all ports with the alternative or backup STP roles will be [blocked until the best route has been determined and each of the ports has been allocated a role](https://www.ciscopress.com/articles/article.asp?p=1728837).
+To avoid loops, all ports with the alternative or backup STP roles are blocked.
+[This until the best route has been determined and every port is allocated a role](https://www.ciscopress.com/articles/article.asp?p=1728837).

 ### Spanning tree protocol interface states
-Each activated port on a switch participates in STP, and each of these ports must go through an interface state phase before being allowed to forward traffic.
+Each [activated port on a switch participates in STP](https://www.ciscopress.com/articles/article.aspx?p=1728837).
+And each of these ports must go through an interface state phase before being allowed to forward traffic.
 Figure 1 depicts the 802.1D interface states in order.

 ![STP interface states](/engineering-education/concepts-and-configuration-of-stp/interface-states.jpg)